Tejal Hasabnis

 Tejal Hasabnis (born 16 August 1997) is an Indian cricketer.
 She plays for Maharashtra and West Zone.
 In January 2019, she was named in India Green team for the 2018–19 Senior Women's Challenger Trophy.

 Career

 She played first-class cricket for West Zone, List A cricket and Twenty20 cricket for Maharashtra and West Zone for Maharashtra.

-In August 2024, she was named in India A squad for the Australia tour.
+In August 2024, she was named in the India A squad for the Australia tour.
 She scored three consecutive half centuries in unofficial ODIs against Australia A in that tour.

 In October 2024, she was earned maiden call-up for national team for the series against New Zealand.
 She made her One Day International (ODI) debut in the first ODI of the same series on 24 October 2024.
-She scored her first half century in international cricket against Ireland.
-When she scored unbeaten 53 in the second ODI against Ireland on 10 January 2025.
+She scored her first half century in international cricket on 10 January 2025, when she scored an unbeaten 53 in the second ODI against Ireland.